|

 Population |

-Pleiospilos simulans is a rare, range-restricted species (historical EOO is 1888 km²), and it is known from only a few collections.
+This rare, range-restricted species (historical EOO is 1888 km²) is known from only a few collections.
 There were three known subpopulations in the wild, but these were all locally extinct by the early 2000s.
 The plant was not recorded in the wild for more than 20 years, and was thought to be extinct in the wild.
-However, recently, a small subpopulation of about five plants was discovered on a farm near Klipplaat (D. Schnabel pers. comm.
+However, recently, a small subpopulation of about five plants was discovered on a farm near Klipplaat (D. Schnabel pers.
+Comm.
 2015).
 The species is small and cryptic, particularly when not in flower, and well camouflaged in its stony habitat.
 It is therefore easily overlooked, and the recent discovery brings hope that other, small subpopulations may persist in the wild.
 A more thorough survey of this species' habitat is needed to determine the size and extent of the population.

 |